aglaevazz/chat-application/README.md

 # This project is in progress

-This is a simple client-server chat application.
+This is a multi-platform client-server chat application.
+The client and the server use protobuf messages to communicate language-independently.
+The server connects to an SQLite database that stores user-information and pending messages (messages received when the recipient was not connected).
 The user can currently access the chat via a terminal-UI.
-I will also implement a PyQt-UI in the future.
-The client and the server use protobuf messages to communicate with each other.
-The server connects to a Sqlite database that stores users, their friends and pending messages (messages received when recipient was not connected).
+I will also implement a UI with Java using Swing in the future.

 Technologies used:
 - Python3